liquid-labs/catalyst-standards/documentation-standards.md

 Within the scope of Liquid Labs products and technologies, the following should be understood as follows:

+* **a guideline** provides guidance on how to understand and/or implement a standard.
 * **inline documentation** is documentation embedded within source or configuration files
+* **requirement level** indicates whether a given *standard statement* is required, recommended, or optional.
 * **standalone documentation** is any documentation in a file which is purely documentation.
 In other words, not embedded within source or configuration files.
-* **a standard** defines an objective, measurable objective which either *may*, *should*, or *must* be implemented to comply with the standards.
+* **a standard** defines an objective, measurable objective which be either required, recommended, or optional per the *requirement level*.
-* **a guideline** provides guidance on how to understand and/or implement a standard.

 ## Standalone documentation types and formats